codex-protocol/api-docs/source/includes/general-concepts.md

 ### Purchase CODX

 On Mainnet, you must purchase CODX.
-Currently, there's not a good way to do this for API-based users, so [send us an email](mailto:developers@codexprotocol.com?subject=CODX%20Purchase%20Request&body=I%20am%20interested%20in%20purchasing%20more%20CODX.) if you need more CODX.
+Currently, there is no way to do this programmatically so you must login into The Codex Viewer and purchase CODX via Stripe.
+See [The Codex Viewer](#the-codex-viewer) for details.

 ## Privacy